-This MD&A prepared as at June 26, 2024, reviews the financial condition and results of operations of Carlyle Commodities Corp. ("Carlyle" or the "Company") for the year ended February 29, 2024 and all other material events up to the date of this report.
-The following discussion should be read in conjunction with the Company's annual audited consolidated financial statements for the year ended February 29, 2024.
+This MD&A prepared as at July 29, 2024, reviews the financial condition and results of operations of Carlyle Commodities Corp. ("Carlyle" or the "Company") for the three months ended May 31, 2024 and all other material events up to the date of this report.
+The following discussion should be read in conjunction with the Company's condensed consolidated interim financial statements for the three months ended May 31, 2024 and annual audited consolidated financial statements and related notes for the year ended February 29, 2024.